 Panther Creek Falls

-Located in the Chattahoochee National Forest, Panther Creek Falls is one of the most breathtaking North GA waterfalls we’ve ever seen.
+Located on one of the many great Chattahoochee National Forest hiking trails, Panther Creek Falls is one of the most breathtaking North GA waterfalls we’ve ever seen.

 The 7-mile round trip hike to the falls guides you along Panther Creek downstream, where you’ll hear the rushing sound of water before you reach the upper falls.